marcouderzo/ArduinoFFT/README.md

 The output of the FFT is a sequence of complex numbers.
 To graph the power spectral density of the audio, which is what most people want from the FFT, you only need to use the first N/2 values of the output array.

 ## GUI Control
-The Arduino can be controlled through a GUI, created in QT.
-The GUI establishes a connection with the Arduino using the Serial Port, `<QSerialPort>`, and sends serial signals to control the matrix.
+The Arduino can be controlled through a very basic GUI, created in QT.
+The GUI establishes a connection with the Arduino using the Serial Port, `<QSerialPort>`, and sends serial signals to control the matrix without using any physical push buttons.
+If GUI is not used, Arduino will work in default mode (default color palette and default full frequency spectrum).

 ### Functions
 - Switch Color Palettes